ChloeCollierAllen/ChloeCollierAllen.github.io/research/pinyon-pj-dynamics.md

 vegetation has led to a greater incidence of fires.
 Wildfires in the pinyon-juniper community in the Great Basin have burned for longer periods of time and have been hotter due to drought conditions.
-The aftermath of these intense fires is an alteration to the ecosystem with invasive species such as cheat grass invading burned areas (Weltz et al. 20141).
-The diversity of this ecosystem was historically maintained by regular disturbance events such as fire within pinyon pine and associated forests (Peterson 19982) (Kitchen 20123).
-However, with climate change altering the delicate balance of this community, factors such as intense fire events and drought are altering the community structure involving pinyon pines, the herbivorous arthropods that utilize pine as a food resource, and vertebrates, such as the pinyon pine jay, that feed on the
+The aftermath of these intense fires is an alteration to the ecosystem with invasive species such as cheat grass invading burned areas.1 The diversity of this ecosystem was historically maintained by regular disturbance events such as fire within pinyon pine and associated forests.2,3 However, with climate change altering the delicate balance of this community, factors such as intense fire events and drought are altering the community structure involving pinyon pines, the herbivorous arthropods that utilize pine as a food resource, and vertebrates, such as the pinyon pine jay, that feed on the